This comprehensive guide covers everything you need to know about wisdom teeth removal.

 For the simplest extractions, you can be in and out of the dentist’s chair in less than an hour.

 Although not all wisdom teeth erupt fully, these are slightly more straightforward to remove because the tooth is in the correct position and there is more surface area to work with.

 This can often be removed by your regular dentist.

 Before the removal begins, the dentist will inject a local anaesthetic to the area around the tooth.

 Once a few minutes have passed and the numbing has taken effect, the dentist will begin the procedure.

 Molars have the biggest roots.
-And because they are at the back of the mouth, it can be slightly more tricky to remove them, because of the reduced access they have.
+And because they are at the back of the mouth, it can be slightly more tricky to remove them, because of the reduced access the dentist has.